Adlorem/Blazor.Component.Maps/README.md

 # Blazor Google maps integration with Googla places autocomplete with extra support for MudBlazor.

-The aim of this project is to easily integrate google maps with your blazor appliaction.
+The aim of this project is to easily integrate google maps with your Blazor application.
 This means separate support for google maps and google places autocompleted that can be bind together.
 Original google maps code was borrowed from this great repository:

 https://github.com/majorimi/blazor-components

-Please note that original code was modyfied and this repository is not compatybile with original respository.
+Please note that original code was modified and this repository is no longer compatible with the original repository.

 ## Usage/Examples

 1. Add library to your project.
-2. Modify your Program.cs and add this lines:
+2. Modify your Program.cs and add these lines:

 ```c#
 using Blazor.Component.Maps;